tamarajqawasmeh/text-processing-using-spark-dataframe/efficient_data_analysis.md

 from pyspark.sql.types import ArrayType,StringType
 ```

-Let's count how many users received more than 5,000 cool votes.
+Let's count how many users received more than 10,000 funny votes.
 We'll view the first five lines of the user data file using the .show() function to get a better view of the information that is available in the file such as column names and data format.

 ```python
 user.show(5)